Create and Upload a Dataset

 - Post process your data (if necessary)

 For example, if the file that you downloaded is a tar file, you can untar it here.
 Or you can download multiple files and organize them here.
-Or you could open up a Jupyter notebook within this session and transform your data even further.
-Just make sure to clean up the
+Or you could open up a Jupyter notebook within this Workspace and transform your data even further.